 Grief is our natural response to loss, manifesting in many ways.
 It can leave us feeling disoriented, numb, angry, or depressed.
 While research shows common patterns in how humans experience grief, each person’s journey is unique and rarely follows a linear path.

-Our bodies and minds process grief in profound ways.
+Divorce grief lives in the body, not just the mind.
 Tears, often called the “storm clouds of the heart,” are just one expression of this deep emotional experience.
 The intensity and duration of grief often correlate with how we perceive our loss and its meaning in our lives.

-Mayo Clinic researchers have documented how grief can affect both mental and physical health.
-Common physical symptoms include fatigue, sleep disruption, changes in appetite, and even a temporarily weakened immune system.
-Johns Hopkins studies have shown that the stress of grief can increase the risk of health issues, making self-care and proper support especially crucial during this time.
+Research confirms what grieving people already know: this pain is physical.
+Mayo Clinic researchers have documented how grief affects both mental and physical health—fatigue, sleep disruption, changes in appetite, and even a temporarily weakened immune system.
+Johns Hopkins studies show that the stress of grief can increase health risks, making self-care and support especially crucial during this time.

 Buddhist philosophy offers valuable insights into grief, teaching that suffering (“dukkha”) often comes from resisting the natural impermanence of life.
 This resistance manifests in our desperate attempts to hold onto people, relationships, and moments that are inherently transient.
 However, grief can also become a powerful catalyst for awakening and personal transformation.